 The name is floating over open water, or at least very grassy shallow water.

-But, back in 1949, it was a much larger body of land bordered by two bayous.
+But, old Louisiana maps from 1949 reveal that it was a much larger body of land bordered by two bayous.

 First off, you may be a nerd like me and just want to learn cool, nerdy things.

 Secondly, the satellite imagery in Google Earth only goes back so far.